MassTransit/masstransit.github.io/_usecases/courier.md

 ---
 layout: default
 title: orchestrate multiple services? (courier)
-subtitle: Composable middleware for the Task Parallel Library
+subtitle: How to connect many services into one flow.
 ---

-How to connect many services into one flow.

 ## Using Courier